High Tide (band): History

+Original inception

 High Tide made their first recordings as the backing band on Denny Gerrard's album Sinister Morning.
-Gerrard returned the favor by producing their first album, Sea Shanties, which was released in October 1969.
+Gerrard returned the favour by producing their first album, Sea Shanties, which was released in October 1969.
 Though it met with a scathing review in Melody Maker, reviews in the underground press were universally positive, and sales were just enough to convince Liberty to give the green light to a second album.

 This second album, High Tide, was released the following year.
 A third album was being recorded in 1970, but Roger Hadden, who had been suffering from chronic mental instability and depression since before joining High Tide, had a mental breakdown and was hospitalized before the album could be finished.
 Unable to continue without Hadden, the group split up.